niksy/x-autosuggest/README.md

 autosuggest instance is removed or option is rerendered.
 You can perform actions such as custom event handlers removal for option inside this callback.

+##### onFocus

+Type: `Function`
+Default: `async (currentResults) => []`

+Callback to run when input element is focused.
+You can perform actions such as creating initial placeholders.

+It receives one argument, which is list of current results.

+Return value should be the same as for `onQueryInput` hook.

 ##### decorateInputEvent

 Type: `Function`